CrossRef/rest-api-doc/rest_api.md

 ### Notes on owner prefixes

-The prefix of a CrossRef DOI does **NOT** indicate who currently owns the DOI.
+The prefix of a Crossref DOI does **NOT** indicate who currently owns the DOI.
 It only reflects who originally registered the DOI.
-CrossRef metadata has an **owner_prefix** element that records the current owner of the CrossRef DOI in question.
+Crossref metadata has an **owner_prefix** element that records the current owner of the Crossref DOI in question.

-CrossRef also has member IDs for depositing organisations.
+Crossref also has member IDs for depositing organisations.
 A single member may control multiple owner prefixes, which in turn may control a number of DOIs.
 When looking at works published by a certain organisaton, member IDs and the member routes should be used.

 ### Notes on dates

 Note that dates in filters should always be of the form `YYYY-MM-DD`, `YYYY-MM` or `YYYY`.
-Also note that date information in CrossRef metadata can often be incomplete.
+Also note that date information in Crossref metadata can often be incomplete.
 So, for example, a publisher may only include the year and month of publication for a journal article.
 For a monograph they might just include the year.
 In these cases the API selects the earliest possible date given the information provided.
 So, for instance, if the publisher only provided 2013-02 as the published date, then the date would be treated as 2013-02-01.
 Similarly, if the publisher only provided the year 2013 as the date, it would be treated at 2013-01-01.

 ### Notes on incremental metadata updates